../vignettes/r5r.Rmd

 devtools::install_github("ipeaGIT/r5r", subdir = "r-package")

-.
-No worries, you don’t have to pay for it.
-The jdk 11 is freely available from the options below:
+worries, you don’t have to pay for it.
+There are numerous open-source

 If you don’t know what version of Java you have installed on your computer, you can check it by running this on R console.

-allocates only 512MB of memory for Java processes, which is not enough for large queries using r5r
+512MB of memory for Java processes, which is not enough for large

 options(java.parameters = "-Xmx2G")